JelenaMijatovic/VacuumControlBackend/README.md

 GET ```/vacuums/{id}/start```

-Tells a vacuum of id {id} to start up.
+Tells a vacuum of id ```id``` to start up.
 Has no effect unless the vacuum status is OFF.

 GET ```/vacuums/{id}/stop```

-Tells a vacuum of id {id} to stop.
+Tells a vacuum of id ```id``` to stop.
 Has no effect unless the vacuum status is ON.

 GET ```/vacuums/{id}/discharge```

-Tells a vacuum of id {id} to start the discharge action.
+Tells a vacuum of id ```id``` to start the discharge action.
 Requires the vacuum status to be OFF.
 After discharging, the status will automatically return to OFF.

 POST ```/vacuums/```